zzorgg/two/README.md

 Our Escrow program is designed to provide a secure environment for users to swap a specific amount of one token with a specific amount of another token without having to trust each other.

 Better yet, since our program allows Alice and Bob to transact directly with each other, they both get a hundred percent of the token they desire!

+## Want a better explanation?

+Check out the [Solana Professional Education](https://github.com/mikemaccana/professional-education) repo which has an [animated explanation](https://github.com/mikemaccana/professional-education/blob/main/presentations/Solana%20Professional%20Education.key) of the

 ## Versions